kennyngdev/custom-emoji-app/README.md

 I adopted Clean Architecture, a famous and widely adopted hexagonal architecture created by Robert Martin(aka Uncle Bob).
 This architecture allows loosely coupling of application components, and separation of business logic from frameworks, UI, DB or other external agencies.
 In this app, all business logics reside in the domain layer (entities and use cases); and through the use of interfaces, such logics do not depend on celery, fastAPI nor Redis (the stack used in this app).
+Instead, through dependency inversion, external frameworks depend on business logic.
+(For example, RedisRepository depends on the Emoji entity)
 For example, if one wants to use PostgresSQL to store the emojis, they just need to implement the methods according to the interface, and through some minor adjustments in the controller, it can fit right into the application.
 This allows an easy change of tech stack and the application can utilize different technologies as needed.